MindLyfe/MindLyfe-Platform/Architecture/Mobile/iOS_Implementation_Plan.md

 ## 1. Overview

-This document outlines the implementation strategy for the MindLyf iOS application, focusing on four critical mobile-specific aspects of our user journeys:
+This document outlines the implementation strategy for the MindLyfe iOS application, focusing on four critical mobile-specific aspects of our user journeys:

 1. Optimized mobile onboarding flow
 2. Biometric authentication implementation